Shadow Cabinet of Wales: 2016 Plaid-Conservative Shadow Cabinets

 At the 2016 election, Plaid Cymru, led by Leanne Wood, won 12 seats to the Welsh Conservatives' 11, and thus became the largest party not in government.
 On 14 October 2016 Dafydd Elis-Thomas left Plaid Cymru to sit as an independent, so that Plaid Cymru and the Welsh Conservatives both held 11 seats.
 During this period, Wood was not referred to as Leader of the Opposition, but merely as leader of Plaid Cymru.
 The Conservative group grew to 12 when Mark Reckless defected from UKIP to the Conservative group on 6 April 2017, and the Welsh Conservative leader, Andrew RT Davies at the time, was referred to as Leader of the Opposition once more.

+Plaid Cymru team, 2023–26

+Rhun ap Iorwerth was announced as a new leader of Plaid Cymru on the 16 June 2023.
+He announced his shadow cabinet on the 27 June.
+Plaid Cymru tied the Welsh Conservatives with the second-largest grouping in the Senedd prior to the 2026 Senedd election.
+Prior to this, while not the leading opposition, Plaid Cymru also formed a team which they labelled as a "shadow cabinet".